chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 #### Tactics

 Tactics provide a reference for how an NPC might act in combat.
 These give you a sense of typical maneuvers, but do not represent the possibilities of a complex and dramatic combat scene.
 You should let NPC actions flow out of the fiction.
 What is the situation?
 What is their goal?
 What will add to the excitement and danger of this moment?
 Make it happen.
-When in doubt, Ask the Oracle.
+When in doubt, Ask for Inspiration.

 Your foes should do more than simply try to inflict harm.
 A fearsome roar or demoralizing boast might cause you to Endure Stress.
 Tactical maneuvers reduce your momentum.
 Fictional complications—the appearance of new foes, putting companions or allies at risk, or a realization that undermines your quest—will heighten the drama of the scene.